A computational study of accelerating, steady and fading negative streamers in ambient air: Discussion and analysis

 \paragraph{\textbf{Estimation of the internal field.}}

-We now compare the steady negative and positive streamers described in \tref{tab:steady-neg-and-pos} from the point of view of their electric current, line charge density, line conductivity and internal electric field.
+We now compare the steady negative and positive streamers from the point of view of their electron conduction current, line charge density, line conductivity and internal electric field.
 If a streamer translates approximately uniformly with velocity $v$, its line charge density $\lambda$ should translate approximately uniformly with the same velocity.
-The evolution of $\lambda$ is then given by $\partial_t \lambda = -\partial_x I = -v \partial_x \lambda$, where $I$ is the electric current and $v$ is the streamer velocity.
-General solutions are the form $I(z) = v \lambda(z) + I_0$, but since there is no electric current ahead of the streamer, $I_0 = 0$, and
+The evolution of $\lambda$ is then given by $\partial_t \lambda = -\partial_x I = -v \partial_x \lambda$, where $I$ is the electron conduction current and $v$ is the streamer velocity.
+General solutions are the form $I(z) = v \lambda(z) + I_0$, but since there is no current ahead of the streamer, $I_0 = 0$, and

 On the other hand, we can also write the current as

 where $\sigma^*(z)$ is the streamer's line conductivity given by equation \eref{eq:line conductivity} and $E^*(z)$ is the average electric field in the $z$ direction.
 If equations \eref{eq:current-line-charge} and \eref{eq:current-internal} are combined, the result is